AURAGAMI

 With the game prioritizing flow and satisfaction, it was essential to nail its kinesthetics.
 I emphasized this with flexible and accessible controls, and fluid movement.

 For controls, I knew that the game being based around motion controls was already greatly limiting its accessibility, so I needed to mitigate that by designing with accessibility in mind from the very beginning.
-I came up with a system that allows a player to set their desired playing height and range of movement, and the game will scale to that automatically.
+I created a system that allows a player to set their desired playing height and range of movement, and the game will scale to that automatically.
 Depicted to the right are the player settings where they set these options.

 I vastly improved the fluidity of the movement by adding creating a smoothing/banking system that helps the characters come to life.